 At the Maybank Numismatic Museum you really can see money growing on trees.
 Find out more here.

 At KL's Biomedical Museum you can see grotesque preserved human embryos, snakes in jars and exhibits on diseases.
 Fascinating material but outdated presentation.

-The Museum of Nature is a small museum in Putrajaya containing an exhibition of stuffed endangered Malaysian mammals and exotic insects.
+The Natural History Museum (also known as Museum of Nature) is a small museum in Putrajaya containing an exhibition of stuffed endangered Malaysian mammals and exotic insects.

 The Petaling Jaya Museum provides background on the origins of PJ, the different communities who live there, and the rubber and tin industries.